GSA/search-gov-website/developer/drupal-8-module-instructions.md

 ### Alternate indexing domain

 Do you edit your site on one domain or subdomain, but publish on another?
 If so, use this field to set the domain you want us to present for your content on the search results page.
-For instance, if you enter `www.YOURAGENCY.gov` here, nodes that are stored in Drupal under `edit.YOURAGENCY.gov` would be indexed with us as `www.YOURAGENCY.gov`.
+For instance, if you enter `www.example.gov` here, nodes that are stored in Drupal under `edit.example.gov` would be indexed with us as `www.example.gov`.

 ## Indexing